ivnvxd/weather-bot/README.md

 4. Create an account on [OpenWeatherMap](https://home.openweathermap.org/users/sign_up)
 5. Copy your OpenWeather API token into `config.py`:<br />
    `OPENWEATHER_API_KEY = 'Paste your OpenWeather API token here'`
-6. Go to the project root directory and install the virtualenv library using pip and create a virtual environment.
+6. Optional: Go to the project root directory and install the virtualenv library using pip and create a virtual environment.
 Run the following commands respectively:
    * `pip install virtualenv`
    * `virtualenv venv`
    * `source venv/bin/activate`
-7. Download the all dependencies in the requirements.txt using `pip install -r requirements.txt`
+7. Download and install all dependencies in the requirements.txt using `pip install -r requirements.txt`
 8. Start bot: `$ python bot.py`
 9. Open your bot in Telegram and start it with `/start` command